Spirals-Davidson/PluginMaven-PowerapiCI/README.md

 PowerAPI must be installed on your machine beforehand(LINUX OS ONLY): https://github.com/Spirals-Team/powerapi/blob/master/README.md

-An Elastic Search Server must be available with a PowerAPI index : https://www.elastic.co/fr/products/elasticsearch
+An Elastic Search Server must be available with a `powerapici` index : https://www.elastic.co/fr/products/elasticsearch

+Add [greenci-handler-plugin](https://github.com/adrien1251/greenci-handler-plugin) to your project.

 ## Installation